felangel/bloc/docs/jp/recipesflutterblocaccess.md

 [home_page.dart](../_snippets/recipes_flutter_bloc_access/generated_route_access/home_page.dart.md ':include')

 The `HomePage` is identical to the above example.
-When the user taps the `RaisedButton`, we push a new named route to navigate to the `/counter` route we defined above.
+When the user taps the `ElevatedButton`, we push a new named route to navigate to the `/counter` route we defined above.

 #### CounterPage